Syria Palaestina: Jews

 The aftermath of the Bar Kokhba revolt resulted in severe devastation for Judaea's Jewish population, including significant loss of life, forced displacements, and widespread enslavement.
 The scale of suffering was immense, with ancient sources reporting extensive destruction and high casualty rates.
 It appears that at the end of the revolt, Jewish settlement in Judaea Proper had nearly been eradicated, but remained strong in other parts of Palestine.
 Jewish survivors faced harsh Roman punitive measures, including expulsion from Jerusalem and other areas, leading to a migration to Galilee and Golan.
 Some scholars suggest that a number of Jews may have forfeited their Jewish identity and assimilated into the Pagan and early Christian I.e. Gentile populations.
 Many Jewish captives were sold into slavery across the Roman Empire, contributing to an increase in the Jewish diaspora.

 Historian Moshe David Herr writes that in the aftermath of the Bar Kokhba revolt, the Jewish share of the population in Palestine declined from about two-thirds to around three-fifths or less, a figure that continued to decrease during the subsequent Amoraic period.
-Economic hardships and political instability led to increased emigration, particularly to Babylonia.
-In the early 3rd century CE, Rabbi Yohanan, a prominent sage, observed that "most of the Land of Israel is in the hands of Jews"; however, not long afterward, his disciple Rabbi Eleazar ben Pedat noted that "most of the Land of Israel is now in the hands of gentiles."
+Economic hardship and political instability led to increased emigration, particularly to Babylonia.
+In the early 3rd century AD, Rabbi Yohanan, a prominent sage, observed that "most of the Land of Israel is in the hands of Jews"; however, not long afterward, his disciple Rabbi Eleazar ben Pedat noted that "most of the Land of Israel is now in the hands of gentiles."
+The change is also reflected in a statement attributed to Rabbi Joshua ben Levi (first half of the 3rd century AD), who, after seeing grapes of extraordinary size growing in a field not owned by Jews, remarked: "O earth, O earth!
+Gather in your fruit.
+For whom do you produce your fruit?
+For these gentiles who stand over us in our sins?"
+Another version of the same passage uses "Arabs" instead of "gentiles" and is therefore cited as evidence for the migration of neighboring populations into formerly Jewish-dominated areas.
 Herr estimates that by the end of the 4th century, Jews made up only about one-third of the population of Palestine.